 467 Social Movements, Civil Society and Democracy in India

-(Offered as POSC 467 [CP] [SC starting with the class of 2015] and WAGS 467) The goal of this seminar is illuminate the complex character of social movements and civil society organizations and their vital influence on Indian democracy.
+(Offered as POSC 467 [SC] and SWAG 467) The goal of this seminar is illuminate the complex character of social movements and civil society organizations and their vital influence on Indian democracy.
 Social movements have strengthened democratic processes by forming or allying with political parties and thereby contributed to the growth of a multi-party system.
 They have increased the political power of previously marginalized and underprivileged groups and pressured the state to address social inequalities.
 However conservative religious movements and civil society organizations have threatened minority rights and undermined secular, democratic principles.
 During the semester, we will interact through internet technology with students, scholars and community organizers in India.
 This seminar counts as an advanced seminar in Political Science.